Modified affine Hecke algebras and quiver Hecke algebras of type $A$: Acknowledgements

 \section{Acknowledgements}

-The first author is supported by the National Natural Science Foundation of China (No. 11525102) and the research fund from Zhejiang University.
-The second author is supported by the National Natural Science Foundation of China (No. 11271318 and No. 11571173) and the Zhejiang Provincial Natural Science Foundation of China (No. LZ13A010001).
+The first author is supported by the National Natural Science Foundation of China (No. 11525102).
+The second author is supported by the National Natural Science Foundation of China (No. 11271318 and No. 11671350) and the Zhejiang Provincial Natural Science Foundation of China (No. LY19A010023).